Innovation Strategy

 Innovation Types

-Helps understand and apply different innovation types based on capability and context.
+Helps understand and apply different Innovation Types based on capability and context.

-Explains four innovation types (product, process, position, paradigm) and BMC for business model innovation.
+Explains four Innovation Types (product, process, position, paradigm) and BMC for business model innovation.

 Review types and use BMC to plan or refine innovation approaches.